 Certificate IV in Primary Health & Community Care

 The aim of the course is to develop and recognise the range of generalist skills required by health workers in multicultural communities and organisations.
-These skills include the delivery, maintenance and promotion of health care as well as the provision of quality preventative health care in culturally and linguistically diverse communities.
+These skills include the delivery, maintenance and promotion of health care as well as the provision of quality preventative health care in CALD communities.

 The course delivery method will be a highly flexible mix of face to face and online learning units.
 Course participants have the opportunity to study online in their own time and also engage with industry leaders and professionals in face to face units delivered in Brisbane.